Requirements for Starting a Chartering Petition

 - Must include Table of Contents

-- Must include a brief history of the colony
+- Must include a brief history of the chapter

 - Recruitment & Membership

-- A comprehensive listing of all members including; Name, Age, Email, Phone, Permanent Address, Major, Class Status, Expected Graduation Semester, Current Colony Office(s) held, Previous Colony Office(s) Held, Extracurricular Involvement
+- A comprehensive listing of all members including; Name, Age, Email, Phone, Permanent Address, Major, Class Status, Expected Graduation Semester, Current Chapter Office(s) held, Previous Chapter Office(s) Held, Extracurricular Involvement

-- Fraternity/Sorority Recruitment Report including comparative recruitment results last four (4) semesters
+- Fraternity/Sorority Recruitment Report including comparative recruitment results last three (3) semesters

 - Financial Commitment